Dr Tan Hiok Hee

 - Mild scabbing can occur when removing freckles and lentigines

-To find out more about treatment for pigmentation or another other skincare problem, visit Thomson Specialist Skin Centre.
+To find out more about treatments for skin pigmentation or other skincare problems you may have, visit Thomson Specialist Skin Centre for consultation.